web-illinois/ilw-grid/README.md

 Attributes are:
 * **innerwidth:** standard length / percentage CSS, defaults to 350px
-* **width:** no width attribute will make it fit the container, `full` will break the container and go full width, and `auto` will break the container, but only for the background
+* **width:** no width attribute will make it fit the container, `full` will break the container and go full width, `auto` will break the container, but only for the background, and `page` will go full width but only for the background.
 * **theme:** `blue`, `orange`, `blue-gradient`, `orange-gradient`, `gray`, `white`.
 Defaults to `white`.
 This is only the background of the grid.
 * **padding:** standard length / percentage CSS of padding around the grid.
-Defaults to no padding
+Defaults to `0 0 40px 0` to accommodate cards;
+* **gap**: a length / percentage CSS of padding between the columns.
+Defaults to none.

 ## Code Examples